 IUC: Submarine Communication Cables

 This activity includes the laying and maintenance of submarine communication cables.
-In the Arctic, this human use of the ocean is currently limited, but plans to develop cable communication are ambitious and progress over recent years is fast.
+In the Arctic, this human use of the ocean is currently limited, but plans to develop cable communication are ambitious and progress over recent years has been is fast.

 Associated impacts are minor, limited in space and time, but include noise and light pollution from laying and service ships, risks of fuel leaks, and physical disturbance of seafloor communities and habitats.
 Once a cable is laid, its impact on biodiversity is minor.